-Default: 1 Define the number of active SQL connections.
+Define the number of active SQL connections.
 This allows better performance under heave load, because more than 1 concurrent query can be executed at the same time.
-MinPoolSize=1 setting simulates old behaviour, when access to the SQL database is serialized (one query at time).
+MinPoolSize=1 setting simulates old behavior, when access to the SQL database is serialized (one query at time).